CMSExperiment/CMS-Voices/_posts/person/2016-04-01-salvatore-rappoccio.markdown

 # Salvatore Rappoccio

 Sal is a professor from New York.
 He has been a member of the CMS Collaboration since 2007, having previously worked at the Tevatron near Chicago on the CDF experiment.
 His research interests include quantum chromodynamics, jet physics, top-quark physics and searches for new physics beyond the Standard Model.
-He is the former convener of one of the Physics Analysis Groups on CMS ("Beyond Two Generations" or B2G).
+He is the former convener of one of the Physics Analysis Groups on CMS ("Beyond-Two-Generations" or B2G).